 During twenty years of practicing psychology, I started to see an invisible force from childhood which weighs upon people as adults.
-It’s a “non-event” which is unnoticeable and unmemorable, and yet leaves a profound mark upon the child which endures throughout adulthood.
+It’s a “non-event” which is unnoticeable and unmemorable and yet leaves a profound mark upon the child that endures throughout adulthood.
 It’s Childhood Emotional Neglect (CEN).

 CEN is a parent’s failure to respond enough to a child’s emotional needs.

 This failure to respond can masquerade as loving parent behavior.
 It can happen in families which are seemingly healthy and fine.
 And it can be overshadowed by more obvious child mistreatment or abuse.
 In any case, it goes unseen and unnoticed while it does its silent damage to people’s lives.

 Many people have found answers to problems that have baffled them throughout their lives, by recognizing that CEN is the cause.
 But because CEN is so difficult to see or remember, it can be very hard to identify whether you are living your adult life in its grip.
 I’ve devised the Emotional Neglect Questionnaire to help you discover whether you may have grown up this way.